dressipi/apv-median/doc/capacity.md

 The idea is very simple.
 We have a value which is the "capacity" of the histogram, this being the maximum value that the histogram total count can be.
-If the count is less than teh capacity then we do nothing; if, on adding a new data point, the total count is above the capacity then we scale the counts of the histogram so that the total count is _exactly_ the capacity.
+If the count is less than the capacity then we do nothing; if, on adding a new data point, the total count is above the capacity then we scale the counts of the histogram so that the total count is _exactly_ the capacity.
 Since we add